← Back to blog

 Fractional CFO vs full-time CFO: which does your SaaS need?

-The short answer: full-time CFO when you cross £10M+ ARR, are running a complex multi-entity group, or need someone embedded in daily operations.
+The short answer: full-time CFO when you reach significant scale, are running a complex multi-entity group, or need someone embedded in daily operations.
 Fractional CFO before that.

 The full comparison is in our post on fractional CFO vs full-time CFO, but the headline trade-offs are: